 Dr. Moein may consider these medicines if your weight loss has stalled despite a diet and exercise program pre-surgery.
 The medicines will be prescribed post-surgery if you have failed to lose an acceptable amount of weight or if your weight has slowly begun to creep back in the months and years following surgery.

-Generally speaking, weight loss medications will only be prescribed for patients with a body mass index (BMI) of 30 or greater.
+Generally speaking, we will only be prescribe weight loss medications for patients with a body mass index (BMI) of 30 or greater.

 You may still be a candidate if your BMI is 27 or greater, and you have an accompanying obesity-related medical problems like diabetes or high blood pressure.